bitcoin-s/bitcoin-s/website/versioned_docs/version-0.2.0/getting-setup.md

 ```

 There is currently a bug on regtest where the server is unable to handle too many blocks at once, so when generating more than a couple blocks (like above), it is recommended you shut down your server and restart it after the blocks have been created.

+## Step 6 (Optional): Moving To Testnet

+To run your Bitcoin-S Server on testnet, simply change `network = testnet3` and change your `peers = ["neutrino.testnet3.suredbits.com:18333"] ` in your `.bitcoin-s/bitcoin-s.conf` file.
+This will allow you to connect to Suredbits' neutrino-enabled `bitcoind` node.
+Keep in mind then when you restart your server, it will begin initial sink which will take many hours as all block filters for all testnet blocks will be downloaded.